 The Next Generation

-The Capacity Development Initiative (CDI) is a key element of the Preparatory Commission’s training and education activities focused on building and maintaining the necessary capacity in the technical, scientific, legal and political aspects of the Treaty and its verification regime.
+CTBT education activities and resources focus on building and maintaining the necessary awareness and capacity in the technical, scientific, legal and political aspects of the Treaty and its verification regime.

-By offering specialized training courses and utilizing online learning and new media, the Commission is expanding the pool of expertise beyond the traditional stakeholders and increasing active engagement on the critical issues underpinning the Treaty.
-Moreover, CDI training courses and e-learning activities provide enhanced opportunities for the wider community to participate in strengthening and effectively implementing the Treaty and its multilaterally established verification regime.
+By offering specialized education courses and utilizing online learning and new media, the CTBTO is expanding the pool of expertise beyond the traditional stakeholders and increasing active engagement on the critical issues underpinning the Treaty.
+Moreover, CTBT educational courses and e-learning activities provide enhanced opportunities for the wider community to participate in strengthening and effectively implementing the Treaty and its multilaterally established verification regime.

-In this way, CDI aims to increase awareness and stimulate understanding of the Treaty in order to promote its entry into force and universalization.
+This approach increases awareness and stimulates understanding of the Treaty in order to promote its entry into force and universalization.

-A core element of CDI is a robust and interactive e-learning platform, accessible to all registered participants at any time, that features issue specific modules, quizzes and other Treaty-related resources.
-All CDI course lectures are live streamed and archived for online viewing.
-In addition, the platform provides participants from around the world with a multitude of opportunities for interaction.
+A core element of the CTBTO's educational resources includes a robust and interactive e-learning platform, that features issue specific modules, quizzes and other Treaty-related resources.
+All open CTBT courses are live streamed and archived for online viewing.

 CTBTO on iTunes U (University)